dputhier/pygtftk/docs/source/ologram.rst

 As the computation of multiple overlaps can be RAM-intensive, if you have a very large amount of candidate genomic feature sets (hundreds) we recommend selecting less candidates among them first by running a pairwise analysis.

 **MODL algorithm API:** MODL can also be used independantly as a combination mining algorithm.

-You data needs to be a matrix with one line per transaction and one column per element.
+This can work on any type of data, biological or not, that respects the conventional formatting for lists of transactions: the data needs to be a matrix with one line per transaction and one column per element.

+For example, if you have three possible elements A, B and C, a line of [1,0,1] means a transaction containing A and C.

 For more details, see code comments.